 BStrong Together has partnered with Broncos Committed students at Barrington High School, with support from the Barrington Police Department and Advocate Good Shepherd Hospital, to participate in the national Sticker Shock campaign created to educate, inform and remind the adults in the community about the dangers and consequences of providing alcohol to minors.

 The Sticker Shock campaign reminds adults about the negative consequences of providing minors with alcohol at the point of purchase in places where alcohol is sold.
-Stickers and bottle tags will be placed on random alcohol packaging in Barrington area stores starting May 12th.
-The campaign coincides with the annual Honk for Sobriety event coordinated by Broncos Committed held before school on May 13th, as well as Barrington’s prom and graduation celebrations.
+The first Sticker Shock stickers and bottle tags were placed by students on random alcohol packaging in Barrington area stores in May of 2021 to coincided with the annual Honk for Sobriety event coordinated by Broncos Committed as well as Barrington’s prom and graduation celebrations.
 The campaign will continue to remind adults of the dangers of underage drinking and not to provide alcohol to minors throughout the year with particular focus on the holiday seasons as well as prom and graduation.
 (If you are planning to host teens in your home, be sure to check out our Tips for Hosting a Safe Party handout to help keep both you and them safe.)

 According to the 2018 Illinois Youth Survey, adults contribute much to teens’ attitudes toward alcohol, as well as their access to it.
 63% of Illinois high school seniors reported it would be easy for them to get alcohol, with 44% reporting getting their alcohol most frequently from their parents and 30% reporting that they obtained their alcohol most frequently from an adult other than their parent with that adult’s permission.

 Teens who decided not to drink cited parental disapproval as the main reason.